Severe acute respiratory syndrome (SARS) is a rapidly spreading, potentially fatal infectious viral disease.

 Scientists from around the world are collaborating to gain a better understanding of the cause of SARS.

 SARS can be difficult to recognize because it mimics other respiratory diseases, such as influenza.
-It generally begins with a fever higher than 100.4° F (38° C) and one or more of the following symptoms:
+It generally begins with a fever higher than 100.4 degrees F (38 degrees C) and progresses to include one or more of the following symptoms:

 The symptoms of SARS may resemble other medical conditions.
-Always consult your physician for a diagnosis.
+Always consult your doctor for a diagnosis.